Evanc123/cursor-detection/README.md

-Implements very rudimentary multi-scale cursor detection using openCV
+Implements a basic multi-scale cursor detection using openCV.

-features:
+Features:

-1. works for multiple scales
+1. Works across multiple scales.

-limitations:

-1. probably doesn't work for non white backgrounds (although it goes grayscale so maybe its fine, YMMV)
-2. slow as shit (like really slow)
+Limitations:

+1. May not function effectively on non-white backgrounds, though conversion to grayscale could mitigate this issue (results may vary).
+2. Performance is significantly slow.
    To Run:

-# install uv if you haven't (if you haven't wut r u doing)
+## Installation

+If you haven't installed UV yet, run the following command:

 `curl -LsSf https://astral.sh/uv/install.sh | sh`

-# activate venv
+activate venv

 `source .venv/bin/activate`

-# install reqs (just opencv)
+install reqs (just opencv)

 `uv pip install -r requirements.txt`

-# run the thing
+run the thing

 `uv python main.py`

+hit space or any key when you are done viewing the image